 On May 24, 2016, the Company agreed to a sale and transfer of the Bondi project to Sarama for the consideration of 9.6M Sarama shares valued at C\$0.15 per share, plus 3M warrants priced at C\$0.195 per share with an expiry of two years and 2M warrants priced at C\$0.24 per share with an expiry of three years.
 The transaction also includes a US\$20/oz royalty on the first 200,000 ounces sold out of production from the Bondi Permit area.
-Orezone and Sarama continue to do all things possible to complete the transaction.
+The Ministry of Mines delivered the new Djarkadougou Order ("Arrêté") in Sarama's name on August 18, 2017 and the Sarama shares and warrants issued to Orezone as part of the transaction were released from escrow on August 22, 2017.